Pyeongchang 2018: Canada’s Ted-Jan Bloemen wins silver in men’s 5000m speed skating

 Freestyle skiing (women's moguls final)

-Defending moguls gold medalist Justine Dufour-Lapointe of Montreal booked her spot in the final on Friday but her sister Chloe, who won silver four years ago, didn't qualify and will need to go through a second round before Sunday's final.
+Defending moguls gold medalist Justine Dufour-Lapointe of Montreal will have an opportunity to defend her Olympic title.
+She'll be joined in the second run of the moguls finals by fellow Canadians Audrey Robichaud and Andi Naude.
+Justine's sister Chloe, who won silver four years ago, did not survive the first run of the finals.
 The Dufour-Lapointe sisters won the hearts of Canadians at the 2014 Sochi Games when they shared the podium.
 Their older sister Maxime also competed in Russia but didn't qualify for the Pyeongchang Games.
 (7 a.m.)

 Women's ice hockey (Canada vs. Russia)